-The first stage of cannabis addiction rehab is detoxing from cannabis.
-This can be a particularly difficult process as you may experience strong cannabis cravings as well as unpleasant withdrawal symptoms.
+The first stage of cannabis addiction treatment involves detoxing from the drug.
+This can be a particularly difficult process as you may experience strong cannabis cravings as well as a range of unpleasant or uncomfortable withdrawal symptoms.

 If you’re experiencing withdrawal symptoms, know that it is a part of the detox process – and we are here to support you.
 If you’re a long-term cannabis user, then you may be at greater risk of experiencing unpleasant physical symptoms during marijuana withdrawal.

 Most people will choose to get help for cannabis addiction on an outpatient basis.
-However, we recommend that you chat with an addiction specialist to discuss your treatment options – as treatment on an inpatient basis may be the best option.
+However, we recommend that you chat with an addiction specialist to discuss your treatment option – as addiction treatment on an inpatient basis may be the best option.

 However, residential rehab isn’t usually required for cannabis addiction and medical supervision or time in a hospital is very rarely required to manage the withdrawal symptoms.

-After successfully detoxing from cannabis, you’ll begin the next stage of cannabis rehab.
-Cannabis abuse can be tough to overcome, but the negative consequences of prolonged marijuana use make the negative withdrawal effects worth it.
+After successfully detoxing from cannabis, you’ll begin the next stage of cannabis addiction treatment.
+Cannabis abuse and addiction can be tough to overcome, but the negative consequences of prolonged marijuana use make the negative withdrawal effects worth it.

+Different rehab clinics will offer different therapies.
 As well as CBT, you may be offered group therapy or one-to-one therapy with a counsellor or mental health professional.
-This can improve your overall well being, as well as decrease the chances of relapse.
+This can improve your overall well-being, as well as decrease the chances of relapse.